 The game was started in Finland by skiers who wanted a fun way to train during summer.
 It quickly became a sport with the first world championships being held in Hyrynsalmi in 1998.
 The largest number of teams present at any one championships has topped 300 with over 10 different countries being represented.
 Playing Swamp Soccer is not something you forget as is both fantastic fun and incredibly dirty at the same time.
 Each team consists of five players and one goalkeeper and there is no limit on the number of substitutes that can be used.
 Matches consist of two 10-minute halves, which may not seem long but the sticky, wet ground quickly sucks the energy out of the fittest of athletes.
 For some, 10 minutes can seem like an eternity.

 Most of the rules are similar to regular football, however some make the game just a little different.
-You are not, for example, allowed to wear shorts……..can you guess the very practical why?
+You are not, for example, allowed to play naked from feet to waist……..can you guess the very practical why?
 Here’s a few more.

 - Fun clothing is allowed – but must clearly show which team is represented.